devops-and-more/multi-cloud-kubernetes-cluster/README.md

 1- AWS account is mandatory to create the vpn endpoint, a GCP account is necessary but not mandatory
 2- Pre-deployed aws ec2:t2.micro not recomended (kubernetes requirements for cpu and memory) but it works if (--ignore-preflight-errors=Mem --ignore-preflight-errors=NumCpu) is specified in kubeadm init
 3- Pre-deployed GCP instance necessary but not mandatory
 4- AWS access key and secret acess key
+5- OS used: Ubuntu 22
 inside scripts you will find the documentation pages for each line
 ####Step 0
 Clone this repo